 Relationships.
-I never saw myself as a sales person – even when I’m selling, it doesn’t feel like I’m selling.
+I never saw myself as a salesperson – even when I’m selling, it doesn’t feel like I’m selling.
 And understanding how to have personal relationships with people – for example, I’ve had client relationships with people for over 25 years and I’ve never met them face-to-face.
-Its about building up relationships, remembering things about people.
-I started booking travel before the internet, so I did all the family vacations for people, and got to know the family really well, and could authentically ask about Grandma the next time they contacted me.
-Then when they were ready to take the kids to go look at colleges, and figure where to stay near the college, I’m the one they came to.
+It’s about building up relationships, remembering things about people.
+I started booking travel before the Internet, so I did all the family vacations for people, got to know the family really well, and could authentically ask about Grandma the next time they contacted me.
+Then when they were ready to take the kids to go look at colleges and figure out where to stay near the college, I’m the one they came to.
 Now their kids are calling me for their honeymoons, and that’s a lot of fun.

 4. What technology do you find the most useful in building your business?

 My mobile phone.
 I’m home-based, I work by myself, and I don’t have a backup (which I don’t like), so I need to always be in touch.
 Yes, I have my phone out at dinner with friends, and it can be a leash, but if I don’t have my phone, I can’t come at all.
 There are so many clients who email me the day before they leave, asking what hotel they are staying at, or other last-minute questions.
 Of course, I provided them with all of this info when they booked the trip, but they’ve forgotten or can’t find it and that’s what makes me invaluable.
 I’m always a backup for them.
 Not like the internet.

 There is a downside to this for me – I don’t go to Australia or Africa, but I will when I stop working as hard.
 I just can’t go on such long trips, and be so far away from clients.
 Even though I always send clients everything they need, they lose it or can’t find it, and would get upset if I wasn’t there to help them when they needed it.